Note: This article was originally written for the American Federation of Teachers.

 - Islam in the Classroom (School Library Journal)

-- Classroom Resources About Religion (Teaching Tolerance)
+- Classroom Resources About Religion (Learning for Justice)